 It remained (for the most part) off of the radar of Europeans until the early 17th century.
 In 1631, the English took control, when they sent a group of Irish people from the island of Nevis to settle here.

 In an effort to survive, the plantation economy soon developed and sugar and rum production began in earnest.
 Like other Caribbean islands, African slaves provided most of the labor.

 In 1782, during the American Revolutionary War, Montserrat was briefly captured by France.
 It was returned to the British under the 1783 Treaty of Paris which ended America's first major war.

-slaves staged a series of uprisings, and Montserrat was no different.
+Across the Caribbean slaves staged a series of uprisings, and Montserrat was no different.
 Finally, beginning in 1834, the emancipation of African slaves occurred throughout the British Empire.

 That historic event sparked wild celebrations that continue to this day, including Montserrat's annual carnival, where locals wear traditional costumes and fortunate guests enjoy the great food, song and dance.

 In the mid-19th century, sugar prices began to fall, and Montserrat's sugar-dependent economy took a dive.
 A British businessman purchased most of the bankrupt plantations, and lime trees were planted.